 Train travel is not what it used to be, have you heard that?
-It can be a fast and sometimes faster now than in days gone by, and it’s often an inexpensive form of transport, not only between cities but between countries.
-One of the benefits of travel by rail is that you have a chance to see the countryside, something that travel by plane does not offer.
+It can be fast and sometimes faster now than in days gone by, and it’s often an inexpensive form of transport, not only between cities but between countries.
+One of the benefits of travel by rail is that you have a chance to see the countryside, something that travels by plane does not offer.
 Like anything else, though, you need to think about the best way to keep yourself safe in the station and on the train.
 By following a few simple rules you can ensure a pleasant, trouble-free journey.

 At The Station

 Pay attention to the timetables.
 They can often change without warning, and trains can be delayed.
 Stay on the main concourse or in the waiting room until it is close to the time for your train.
 Not only will it be warmer than a draughty platform, with more people around, it’ll be safer.
 Try never to be alone on a platform, especially at night.
 These days all stations are equipped with CCTV, but it’s better not to take chances.

 Keep your luggage with you at all times in the station.
 That might seem obvious, but all too often people walk away to check something, return and find their belongings stolen.
 All your important papers and cash should be kept on you and should be secure.
 A wallet in a back pocket can quickly become a pickpocket’s target.
 Women should make sure their handbags are closed or zipped, and if the strap allows, carry them across your body.
 The best style of purse is an anti-theft purse with locking zippers Finally, if you see unattended luggage or anything that might seem suspicious, report it immediately.

 On The Train